An Armoire for a Narrow Space

 Install both sets of hinges on the door (they can be installed on either side).
 All four hinges will need to be installed on the door because of the weight.
 Install the door in the opening.
 There will be a 1/8″ gap around all sides.

 Cut the pieces for the drawer front.
 Mark the position for the drawer pulls and drill the holes.
 Shim the drawer front in the opening – there will be a 1/8” gap around all sides – then drive screws through the holes for the drawer pulls into the drawer box.
 Open the drawer, and secure the drawer front using countersunk 1-1/4” screws from the inside.
 Remove the screws from the holes for the drawer pull then finish drilling the holes.
 Install the drawer pull.
-For an easy tutorial on installing drawer fronts, click here.
+This tutorial on installing drawer fronts will be quite helpful!

 Finish as desired.